Glossary

 In Immigration Law, Refugee Law

-A Convention refugee is someone who is outside their country and not able or not willing to return.
-This is because they have good reason to fear that they’ll be persecuted because of:
+A Convention refugee is someone who has left their country and is not able or not willing to return.
+This is because they have good reason to fear that they will be persecuted because of: